The Hollow Doll

-The Hollow Doll is a 1990 book written by William Bohnaker and published by Ballantine Books.
+The Hollow Doll: A Little Box of Japanese Shocks is a 1990 book written by William Bohnaker and published by Ballantine Books.

 The book is a sociological examination of Japan in terms of its culture and how it affects individual citizens.
 The book then goes into describing the "negative" aspects of Japanese society as a society that, unlike "The West" which functions on logic, Japanese society functions with a formulaic society.

 And the book thus points out how it has many deficiencies and economic, civil, and social inequities underneath the polite, hardworking, and ceremonious veil of modern Japan.